obaibula/phone-contacts/README.md

 ### A Few Words About Lack Of Time

+Attention!
+I found an error one hour before the deadline and I don't have time to fix it.
+Specifically, the contacts should be unique within each user, not the entire program.
+Unfortunately, due to significant time constraints,
+I was rushing and didn't take this design detail into account.

 Please note that due to the limited timeframe of 3 days for completing this test task, I implemented some features in a functional but suboptimal manner.
 Given more time, I would have utilized a more robust and efficient approach.